25 Feb Can a Private Investigator Obtain Cell Phone Records?

 What a Private Investigator Can’t Do

-We’ve all seen a slinky private investigator in the movies, sneaking around for the information that they were hired to find—no matter the cost.
-That is not the case (well not entirely).
-While private investigators are able to go to great lengths to find out crucial information, there are legal considerations around private investigation.
+We’ve all seen a slinky private investigator in the movies.
+Someone is sneaking around for the information that they were hired to find—no matter the cost.
+That is not the case (well, not entirely).
+While private investigators can go to great lengths to find out crucial information, there are legal considerations around the private investigation.

 - Operate without a private investigators license